Forest Hill, Toronto: Reeves of the Village of Forest Hill

+Federally and Provincially

+Forest Hill tends to support the Conservative Party of Canada federally and the Progressive Conservative Party of Ontario provincially.
+Home to a large population of affluent Jews, it has gravitated to the Conservatives due to their support for Israel; both the Liberals' capital gains reform and response to the war in Gaza were considered contributing factors to their loss in the 2024 Toronto—St. Paul's byelection, a riding which much of Forest Hill lies in.

 Education

 Secular English-oriented public schools in Forest Hill are operated by the Toronto District School Board.
 In addition to the Toronto District School Board, three other publicly funded school boards operate in Toronto.
 The publicly funded English-oriented separate schools in Toronto are operated by the Toronto Catholic District School Board.
 Secular French-oriented public schools are provided by Conseil scolaire Viamonde, whereas French-oriented public separate school are provided by Conseil scolaire catholique MonAvenir.
 However, the latter three school boards do not operate a school in Forest Hill.
 Public schools in the area include: